Institute for Supply Management: Legacy Certification Programs

 The Accredited Purchasing Practitioner (A.P.P.) program was established in 1996 for entry-level buyers primarily engaged in the tactical and operational side of purchasing and those working outside the organization's purchasing and supply management department but who have definite procurement responsibilities.
 No longer offered for testing, ISM continues to recertify A.P.P.s who meet continuing education requirements.
 According to ISM's 2025 annual salary survey, the average salary for an Accredited Purchasing Practitioner (A.P.P.) is $191,333.

 Publications

 ISM Report On Business

 The ISM Report On Business is one of the most reliable economic barometers of the U.S. economy.
 The Report is based on two national surveys of supply chain professionals tracking changes in the manufacturing, non-manufacturing sectors and hospital subsectors.

 Inside Supply Management

-ISM publishes a members-only monthly magazine Inside Supply Management.
+ISM publishes a members-only monthly magazine, Inside Supply Management.

+Principles and Standards of Ethical Supply Management Conduct with Guidelines

+This document was approved by the ISM Board of Directors in 2012 and published in 2016.
+A comparable 1986 publication of the Purchasing Management Association of Arizona (now known as ISM—Arizona) was used as a model.

 Education

 ISM offers a curriculum addressing all areas of supply, but with a particular focus on sourcing and procurement, available in different formats.